Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 M/T Sandanger also became a straggler from this convoy and was torpedoed and sunk by U-221 the same day.

 Captain Reidar Helgesen wrote a book about his war experiences, entitled "Dra te' sjøss" (in Norwegian, ISBN 82-992998-1-0).
 Issues No. 3 and 4 for 1997 of the Norwegian magazine "Krigsseileren" have some excerpts, one of which describes the events surrounding the attack on Brand.
-He says the convoy had been scattered, and the Commodore had ordered all the ships to meet at a certain position, but when they got to the rendezvous on May 10 the commodore ship and convoy never showed up.
+He says the convoy had been scattered, and the Commodore had ordered all the ships to meet at a certain position, but when they got to the rendezvous on May 10 the Commodore Vessel and convoy never showed up.
 After having waited a while along with 4 other stragglers, one ship after another started out alone and Brand followed suit.

-In the morning of May 12 Boatswain Sørlie spotted the torpedo heading their way and seconds later it hit in No. 3 hold which was full of sacks of flour 50 lbs each.
+In the morning of May 12, Boatswain Sørlie spotted the torpedo heading their way and seconds later it hit in No. 3 hold which was full of sacks of flour 50 lbs each.
 There was no explosion, but it must have caused a large hole in her side as she immediately started listing and sinking.
-Both lifeboats and a gig were lowered, but 4 men were found to be missing: 1st Mate Sørensen was thought to have been pulled under by the suction of the ship which sank by the stern in about 9 minutes, Steward Olsen had been by the starboard lifeboat but had been seen running back to his cabin, the deckboy(?) had not been seen at all and an English engine boy(?) had probably not been able to get out of the engine room in time (these titles appear to be wrong - ref. crew list below).
+Both lifeboats and a gig were lowered, but 4 men were found to be missing: 1st Mate Sørensen was thought to have been pulled under by the suction of the ship which sank by the stern in about 9 minutes.
+Steward Olsen had been by the starboard lifeboat but had been seen running back to his cabin.
+The deckboy(?) had not been seen at all and an English engine boy(?) had probably not been able to get out of the engine room in time (these titles appear to be wrong - ref. crew list below).
 Captain Helgesen mentions that they had 2 newly educated British radio operators on board in addition to the Norwegian one.
 They were both in the captain's boat, as was 2nd Engineer Thingstad.

 They had started to row away when the U-boat came up, but disappeared after having been told the captain had gone down with his ship.
 Shortly thereafter they spotted some smoke further away, and upon investigating they found a raft with the missing deck boy who had taken full advantage of some of the equipment on the raft to get their attention.
 Captain Helgesen says they had had 500 tons TNT in No. 1 and No. 5 holds, so the fact that the torpedo had hit in No. 3 hold saved their lives.
 Not only did the sacks of flour stop it from detonating, but they had also served as "lifebelts" for several of the men who had ended up in the water.

 Helgesen also mentions 3 large landing craft as being among the cargo.
 These were floating nearby and he briefly considered transferring to them for warmth and shelter, but quickly thought better of it as there wouldn't have been any way of navigating them, so he settled down to the task of organizing the survivors.
 Those in the gig were distributed among the lifeboats, before they set sail for Ireland.
-Captain Helgesen's account of their rescue corresponds with my text in the first paragraph.
-Morden arrived Londonderry very early in the morning (date not given) and after a couple of days the shipwrecked men were sent to Liverpool.
+Captain Helgesen's account of their rescue corresponds with my text in the second paragraph.
+Morden arrived Londonderry very early in the morning (date not given) and after a couple of days, the shipwrecked men were sent to Liverpool.

 The maritime hearings were held in Liverpool on May 24-1943 with Captain Helgesen, the 3rd mate (on the bridge at the time of attack), Able Seaman Olsen (at the wheel), Radio Operator Rasmussen and (Engine Room) Assistant Nygaard appearing.
 According to the 3rd mate, the 1st mate had been on the chartroom roof when the torpedo hit.
 After the 3 lifeboats had been launched the 2 men jumped overboard together from the starboard side, both with lifevests on, but the 1st mate was not seen again after that.
 The radio operator had sent out SOS before he too jumped overboard from the starboard side, then held on to some debris until he was picked up by one of the boats.